sknebel/AutoAuth/AutoAuth.md

 ### Response

-If the it agrees to proceed with the process,  the token endpoint returns a HTTP `200` response.
+If the token endpoint agrees to proceed with the process,  the token endpoint returns a HTTP `202 Accepted` response.
 Otherwise, it returns an OAuth 2.0 error.
-Note that this request is not yet authenticated to actually be from the auth endpoint of the user it claims to be from, so aborting here should only happen in cases where no sensitive information is revealed.
+Note that this request is not yet verified to actually be from the user's auth endpoint, so aborting here should only happen in cases where no sensitive information is revealed.
 E.g. it is safe to return an error if the protection space is unknown or never granted access to, but user-specific decisions could reveal sensitive information and thus should not be made here.
-If there is an error returned, the authorization endpoint informs the client of the error through the External Token Callback.
+If an error is returned, the authorization endpoint informs the client of the error through the External Token Callback.